Andreev non-Hermitian Hamiltonian for open Josephson junctions from Green's functions: Decomposition of the retarded Green's function and effective NH description

 Systems governed by the polar Green's function and characterized by $\hat H_{eff}$ and $\hat Z$ can be viewed as \emph{non-Hermitian (NH) systems}.
 We refer to $\hat H_{eff}$ as the \emph{Andreev} NH Hamiltonian and to $\hat Z$ as its weight matrix.
 We stress that this effective system does not act on the Hilbert space of the whole junction but only on dot one.

 We say that our model is \emph{approximated} by a effective NH system when the $\hat G^R_{bcut}$ does not produce sizable contributions to the observables at hand.

-If $\varepsilon_d = 0$ it is immediate to see that $\hat {P}_1$ and $\hat {P}_2$ are independent of $\phi$ and project orthogonally onto mutually orthogonal eigenspaces of $\sigma_x$, since $\hat G^{R}(z)$ commutes with $\sigma_x$.
+If $\varepsilon_d = 0$ it is immediate to see that $\hat {P}_1$ and $\hat {P}_2$ are independent of $\phi$ and project orthogonally onto mutually orthogonal eigenspaces of $\hat \tau_x$, since $\hat G^{R}(z)$ commutes with $\hat \tau_x$.
 This is a consequence of the fact that the system is at half-filling, implying that the poles identify charge-neutral occupation at the dot.
 The complementarity of the projectors implies that $[\hat Z,\hat H_{eff}]= 0$, making it evident that the eigenvectors of the NH Hamiltonian have also a well-defined residual weight attached to them.
 In particular we have the simplification $R_p \hat Z^{-1}\hat {P}_{p}= \hat {P}_{p}$.
+It is also straightforward to see, here, that the system cannot host exceptional points, where the Andreev levels and eigenstates coalesce, since that would imply $\hat {P}_1 = \hat {P}_2$ and, in particular, a lack of mutual orthogonality.

-By contrast, at $\varepsilon_d \neq 0$, the projectors $\hat {P}_p$ are not complementary anymore and $[\hat Z,\hat H_{eff}] \neq 0$ (see Appendix~\ref{sec non_comm}).
+By contrast, at $\varepsilon_d \neq 0$, the projectors $\hat {P}_p$ are not complementary anymore and $[\hat Z,\hat H_{eff}] \neq 0$ (see Appendix~\ref{sec: non_comm}).
+Still, it is possible to show that there are no exceptional points in the system (see Appendix~\ref{app: EP}).
 The fact that the eigenvectors of $\hat Z$ and those of $\hat H_{eff}$ do not coincide calls for a deeper understanding of the interplay between the two matrices.
 Indeed, it challenges the simple picture of the effective system as being driven by a Schr{\"o}dinger equation $i\partial_t \psi = \hat H_{eff}\psi $ for the dot state.
 We relegate further investigations on this topic to future studies.
-Finally, in Appendix~\ref{app NHredu} we show that that the NH Hamiltonian reduces to a Hermitian one when the N lead is decoupled.
+Finally, in Appendix~\ref{app: NHredu} we show that that the NH Hamiltonian reduces to a Hermitian one when the N lead is decoupled.
 In the same limit $Z$ becomes real and proportional to the identity.